-The Sustrans report concludes that with the School Street in place there has been an increase in children travelling to school actively and a decrease in the number being driven, the closures have provided a more accessible space with those with limited mobility and for parents with younger children using pushchairs, a stronger sense of community and improved physical and mental health for children.
-The percentage of children travelling actively to school increased from 61% to 68% and 92% of the parents and carers spoken to and 70% of the pupils said they want their School Street to continue beyond the trial.

-The online School Streets Trial Surveys (Appendix 3) results for all sites illustrate a large majority of those completing the survey agree with the idea of School Streets, its introduction at these schools, that the changes have made it safer to walk in the area or to cycle in the area and would like to the closures to continue beyond the trial.
+Sustrans conclude that with the Livingstone Road School Street in place there has been an increase in children travelling to school actively and a decrease in the number being driven, the closures have provided a more accessible space with those with limited mobility and for parents with younger children, a stronger sense of community and improved physical and mental health for children.
+The percentage of children travelling actively to school has increased and a majority indicate they want their School Street to continue beyond the trial.
+The online School Street Trial Survey (Appendix 3) results for illustrate a majority of those completing the survey agree with the idea of School Streets, its introduction at this school, that the changes have made it safer to walk in the area or to cycle in the area and would like to the closure to continue beyond the trial.
 The majority have positive perceptions of the impact of the changes such numbers of people cycling or walking, and the and the decrease in traffic, people parking inconsiderately, traffic noise and traffic fumes.
-What are the negative impacts of the policy/service change on current or potential service users?
 Negative impacts could include adding time to people's journeys for those who usually drive and park in the School Street - some of these people may be from Protected Characteristic groups and may fall outside of mitigation measures put in place.
 Based on the known profile of people that are more likely to drive and have access to a car, some groups may view they are impacted to a greater extent - middle aged, some disabled, 'White British', Christians and heterosexual people.
 Through the consultation road users have been given opportunity to express their views and needs.
 The feedback from the consultation has not identified any material negative impacts which cannot be mitigated.
-Will the policy or service change affect employees?
-This could affect employees who have children at the affected schools, or who live on the affected streets.
-Will the policy or service change affect the wider community?
-The traffic restrictions resulting from the implementation of these Experimental Traffic Orders affected the wider community insofar as all road users should become accustomed to and comply with the new restrictions.
+This could affect employees who have children at the affected school, or who live on the affected streets.
 The changes are believed to have positive effect on the wider community, by reducing traffic and parking issues, and improving air quality.
-Also, as one volunteer noted, residents on the school streets may enter or leave their property without facing aggression.
-Where motorists usually use the streets concerned as part of their usual route, specifically at the start and end of the school day their journey could be affected.
-What mitigating actions are planned or already in place for those negatively affected by the policy/service change?
-The School Streets closure points are manned by trained stewards, who will manage any required entry by exempt drivers - for example residents, carers of residents, or Blue Badge holders.
-Continued discussions are had with the schools to ensure that any other exemptions are considered and managed also - for example if there are disabled children arriving by minibus.
-Sustrans officers, funded by BCP Council via central Government funding, have worked with the School Streets schools to engage with the children and teach them about road safety, scooter skills, planning walking routes to school etc This mitigated concerns that families or residents might have, and help facilitate modal shift.
+Also, as one volunteer noted, residents on the school street may enter or leave their property without facing aggression.
+Where motorists usually use the street concerned as part of their usual route, specifically at the start and end of the school day their journey could be affected.
+The School Street closure point is manned by trained stewards, who will manage any required entry by exempt drivers - for example residents, carers of residents, or Blue Badge holders.
+Continued discussions are had with the school to ensure that any other exemptions are considered and managed also - for example if there are disabled children arriving by minibus.
+Sustrans officers, funded by BCP Council via central Government funding, have worked with the School Street school to engage with the children and teach them about road safety, scooter skills, planning walking routes to school etc This mitigates concerns that families or residents might have, and helps facilitate modal shift.
 The mileage of road space under the restriction is very small compared to the total highway network.
 Many may already avoid areas surrounding schools if their journey is not linked to the school in question.
 As a result, it is not envisaged that there will be any substantial wider network implications.
-A positive impact has arisen with the reduced car trips to the schools.
-Summary of Equality Implications: School Streets have an overall positive impact on people from protected characteristic groups, to varying degrees.
-Both nationally and locally, the transport network has for many years been dominated by the private motorcar.
-Whilst the car undoubtedly brings advantages to many people in terms of mobility and convenience, its dominance has tended to be to the detriment of other transport modes, including walking and cycling.
-This has had a disproportionate effect on people who don't drive - which is more likely to be older people, people from low-income households, disabled people, people from a black or ethnic minority background, women, and of course, children.
-Many of these people are also the most likely to be adversely affected by air pollution and road danger.
-Certain groups in our population are more likely to be involved in and impacted by traffic accidents including school aged children.
-All of these things are of particular concern outside many of our local schools.
-The aim of School Streets is to reduce road danger and air pollution, whilst encouraging and enabling travel to school by means other than driving.
-Rebalancing our streets will benefit everyone, including those who have no choice but to travel by car.
+A positive impact has arisen with the reduced car trips to the school.